Flags of British India: Flag of Royal Indian Air Force

 The Royal Indian Air Force used the roundel that of Royal Air Force augmented in centre of a star.
-The roundel is not superimposed on the 'Star of India' as used on the Union Jack and Blue Ensign but some other star.
-The ensign had a field of air force blue with the United Kingdom's flag in the canton and the Royal Indian Air Force's roundel in the fly.
+The roundel is not superimposed on the same "Star of India" emblem seen on the Governor-General's flag or the jack flag of the Royal Indian Marine, but is a somewhat different design.
+The ensign had a field of air force blue with the United Kingdom's Union Flag in the canton and the Royal Indian Air Force roundel in the fly.